 I am an assistant professor in the Computer Science Department at Columbia University.
 I am interested in computer systems in a broad sense, including distributed systems, the Web, security and privacy, operating systems, and databases.
 More specifically, my current research focuses on the challenges and opportunities created by today's emerging technologies, such as the Web, cloud computing, and powerful mobile devices.

-At Columbia, I am part of the Software Systems Lab, an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.
+I am part of the Software Systems Lab, an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.

 At this time, I am not looking for interns or other short-term visitors.
 So please do not contact me about such opportunities, unless I have explicitly contacted you, your advisor, or your school.

 Please see my MS advising section for office hours, appointments, and other information.